 Josh McGrath is a 19 year-old extreme sports star whose adopted father works at the sports equipment manufacturing company N-Tek.
 It turns out this is a front for a counterintelligence agency, so when Josh makes an unscheduled visit during an attack on the facility by terrorists, he finds himself caught in the crossfire and present at an honest-to-god Freak Lab Accident - his body is infested with "Max Nanoprobes", experimental Nanomachines, leaving him on the verge of death.
 Teen Genius Roberto "'Berto" Martinez realizes that the probes have integrated with his body and become symbiotic - he is dying because they are running out of power.
 He is thus able to save Josh's life by infusing his body with the probes' specialized power source, Trans-Phasic Energy (colloquially T-Juice).
 Afterward, it is discovered that the accident has given him numerous superpowers; superhuman strength, speed, stamina, senses, and the ability to become invisible.
 Realizing that these powers plus his extreme sports experience make him an ideal secret agent, Josh creates a Secret Identity - an older, brown-haired version of himself he calls "Max Steel."
-The series begins with a much less detailed explanation.Max Steel was a very Merchandise Driven, CG-animated Saturday Morning Cartoon series which ran from 2000 to 2002.
+The series begins with a much less detailed explanation.Max Steel was a very Merchandise-Driven, CG-animated Saturday Morning Cartoon series which ran from 2000 to 2002.
 At its heart a spy show, with outrageous villains and plots at times straining believability, the ever-Genre Savvy main character's commentary often put the series in Affectionate Parody territory.
 In spite of its silliness, however, the show had well-defined characters, unusually complex plots, and was surprisingly dialogue-heavy for a show of its demographic.
 Aside from this it has a dark, realistic animation style and a few genuine instances of Nightmare Fuel.After six episodes of season 1, the company making it went bankrupt and the series went over to another company, with a marked improvement in the animation quality.
 After season 2, they were shut down too and so season 3 was made by Mainframe Entertainment, AKA the people who did ReBoot and Beast Wars.
 Season 3 also saw a move from broadcast TV to Cartoon Network; the plot went in a different direction, although the basic formula of every episode remained untouched and They Changed It, Now It Sucks seems largely avoided in the aforementioned small fanbase.
 Mainframe seemed to have an extremely low budget for the project as evidenced by many bit characters being 'portrayed' by the CGI models of larger characters from earlier seasons, sometimes to the point of mooks looking suspiciously identical to the first season's one-off villains.
 As well, the series finale is a Clip Show.
 After Season 3, a series of made-for-TV movies were released.
 Currently the show is in the midst of a Revival/ Retcon in Latin America.
 A new, animated reboot has been announced for Latin America as well as in the US for DisneyXD in 2013.
-For that reboot, see Max Steel 2013.The show can be seen on YouTube.Not to be confused with "Maxx Steele", head of the Robo Force (a short-lived line of suction-cup equipped robotic action figures created by Ideal in the mid-80's).
-A commercial can be seen here, and a Ruby-Spears animated One Episode Wonder is viewable starting here.
+For that reboot, see Max Steel 2013.The show was hosted on Youtube by Crackle in 2009, but has since been made unavailable for viewing.Not to be confused with "Maxx Steele", head of the Robo Force (a short-lived line of suction-cup equipped robotic action figures created by Ideal in the mid-80's).
+A commercial can be seen here, and a Ruby-Spears animated One-Episode Wonder is viewable starting here.

 Aborted Arc: During "Truth be Told," real-life athlete Jeremy McGrath is let in on Josh's secret double-life as a superpowered vigilante, and it's implied he'll discreetly spread the word out to a few others in his circle of friends/competitors who might be interested in helping the heroes save the day on occasion.
 "Truth be Told" being the series finale, nothing comes of it.